joeynguyen/javascript-es2015-and-beyond/2019/README.md

 ## Optional catch binding

-Previously, when you wanted to use `try...catch` you had to pass in the exception as a parameter, even if you didn’t use it.
+Previously, when you wanted to use `try...catch` you were required to pass in the exception as a parameter, even if you didn’t use it.
 Now if you don’t want to use the exception, you can use the catch block without a parameter.

 ```js
 // Before ES2019: